sqlkata/docs/index.md

 ### Sql vs RawSql vs ToString

 #### result.Sql
-This property return the compiled SQL string with indexed parameters of the form `@p0`, `@p1` etc ...
+This property returns the compiled SQL string with indexed parameters of the form `@p0`, `@p1` etc ...

 Actually you should pass this to the database engine